cauld/spotify-voice-assistant/README.md

 - "Play Coldplay on the kitchen speaker"
 - "Play the album Parachutes"
 - "Play Yellow by Coldplay"
+- "Play the song Dark Side of the Moon by Pink Floyd"
 - "Play Today's Top Hits"
 - "Play my workout playlist"
+- "Queue Wish You Were Here"
+- "Add the album Dark Side of the Moon to queue"
 - "Pause the music"
 - "Skip to the next track"
 - "Set volume to 50%"